-Chrysler Pacifica owners have reported 27 problems related to check engine light on (under the engine and engine cooling category).
+Chrysler Pacifica owners have reported 36 problems related to check engine light on (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Chrysler Pacifica based on all problems reported for the Pacifica.

 Motor mounts replaced, tie rods replaced, control arms replaced all done in the last month !! why doesn't Chrysler have a recall out on this issues since it's known for it!
 OH did I mention the gas pedal gets stuck all the time! other thing is my check engine light keeps coming on and off. . .
 It's been diagnosed as the fuel pump. . . .
 Really at this point I'm tired of putting money into the car.

 Tl- the contact owns a 2006 Chrysler Pacifica.
 The contact stated that while driving 30 mph the check engine light illuminated on her instrument panel and her vehicle stalled.
 The vehicle was taken to a independent mechanic where the technician diagnosed the pcm and fuel pump needed to be replaced.
 No repairs were made to the vehicle.
 The failure mileage was 150,000 and the current mileage was 151,000.
 Sr.